dojo/docs/dojo/_base/array.rst

   require(["dojo/_base/array"], function(array){
     array.lastIndexOf(arrayObject, valueToFind, fromIndex);
   });

-The signature of the function is:

-.. api-doc :: dojo/_base/array
-  :methods: lastIndexOf
-  :no-headers:
-  :sig:

 *Note*: Calling ``indexOf()`` with the ``findLast`` parameter set to ``true`` is the same as calling ``lastIndexOf()``.